 —Adriane Ohanesian, as told to Alexander Strecker

-Adriane Ohanesian's work, along with photographs from ALL the LensCulture Emerging Talents will be shown in an exhibition at the Galeria Valid Foto in Barcelona.
-Please join us for theopening party on October 13, 2014—we hope to see you there!
-See a preview of ALL the winners here in LensCulture.
+Adriane Ohanesian’s work, along with photographs from ALL the LensCulture Emerging Talents, was shown in an exhibition at the Galeria Valid Foto in Barcelona.
+See a review of all the winners here in LensCulture.